SherG/cool-iron/blog/chatgpt-google-code-red.md

 And how likely is it that people will suddenly want text only and lose their interest in browsing video, audio, and images?

+## "a misleading impression of greatness"

 The point isn't that ChatGPT should be more like Google.
-It's to underscore the fact that both products serve different purposes, although there is overlap, as in providing encyclopedia-style facts.
+It's to underscore the fact that both products function differently and serve different purposes, although there is overlap, as in providing encyclopedia-style facts and answering progamming questions.

 <a href="https://research.google/people/107923/" target="blank">Zoubin Ghahramani</a>, leader of <a href="https://research.google/teams/brain/" target="blank">Google Brain</a>, put it well when he told the _Times_ last month:

 <div style="padding-left: 2.5em;"><p>A cool demo of a conversational system that people can interact with over a few rounds, and it feels mind-blowing?
-That is a good step, but it is not the thing that will really transform society.
-It is not something that people can use reliably on a daily basis.</p></div>
+That is a good step, but it is not the thing that will really transform society.</p></div>
+<div style="padding-left: 2.5em;"><p>It is not something that people can use reliably on a daily basis.</p></div>

-AI researcher Gary Marcus notes that ChatGPT's CEO admits as much when he <a href="https://twitter.com/sama/status/1601731295792414720?s=20&t=pM3JTMZ-D8-Qw5q-TXsA8w" target="blank">tweeted</a>:
+AI researcher Gary Marcus notes that ChatGPT's CEO admitted as much when he <a href="https://twitter.com/sama/status/1601731295792414720?s=20&t=pM3JTMZ-D8-Qw5q-TXsA8w" target="blank">tweeted</a>:

 <div style="padding-left: 2.5em;"><p>ChatGPT is incredibly limited, but good enough at some things to create a misleading impression of greatness.</p></div>